Research Highlights

 A wavenumber-frequency spectral model for atmospheric boundary layers

-This paper develops a wavenumber-frequency spectral model for turbulence in atmospheric boundary layers, relevant to wind-power forecasting.
+This paper develops a wavenumber-frequency spectral model for turbulence in atmospheric boundary layers.
+Wind-energy applications are motivated, but power forecasting is not demonstrated.

 Wind-farm noise and environmental impact